Management of State-Owned Enterprises

 An essential condition in order to represent the federal government’s interests in an optimal way is the constant flow of communication between the decision-makers, the directorates at the Federal Ministry of Finance and other ministries involved, corporate bodies such as the managing directors or executive boards and supervisory boards of the enterprises in question.
 This goal is likewise promoted by a set of legal as well as management and accounting tools, most notably in the form of investment and financial controlling.

-One significant enterprise held by the Federal Ministry of Finance is Oesterreichische Industrieholding AG (OIAG).
-OIAG is in the sole ownership of the Austrian federal government (with the Federal Minister of Finance as shareholder representative).
-OIAG not only completely retired the debts of the previously nationalised industry sector within only a few years by way of successful privatisation management, but is also making dividend payments to its shareholder – the federal government – which significantly help to ease the demands placed on the federal budget.
+One significant enterprise held by the Federal Ministry of Finance is Oesterreichische Bundes- und Industriebeteiligungen GmbH (OBIB).
+OBIB is in the sole ownership of the Austrian federal government (with the Federal Minister of Finance as shareholder representative).
+Being a main shareholder in industrial enterprises such as Oesterreichische Post AG, OMV AG (oil and gas) and Telekom Austria AG, OBIB is also making dividend payments to its shareholder – the federal government – which significantly help to ease the demands placed on the federal budget.

-In addition, the Federal Ministry of Finance acts as a representative of the federal government in respect of the government’s equity interests in Oesterreichische Nationalbank, Hypo Alpe-Adria-Bank International AG, Kommunalkredit Austria AG, KA Finanz AG, Österreichische Bundesfinanzierungsagentur (ÖBFA), Bundesbeschaffung GmbH (BBG) and Bundesrechenzentrum GmbH (BRZ).
+In addition, the Federal Ministry of Finance acts as a representative of the federal government in respect of the government’s equity interests in Oesterreichische Nationalbank, Österreichische Bundesfinanzierungsagentur (ÖBFA), Bundesbeschaffung GmbH (BBG) and Bundesrechenzentrum GmbH (BRZ) as well as in a number of entities under the regime for the recovery and resolution of banks.

 The portfolio of the Federal Ministry of Finance is supplemented by further federal government equity holdings, such as road construction companies including Großglockner Hochalpenstraßen AG (GROHAG), Felbertauernstraße AG (FAG) and Villacher Alpenstraßen-Fremdenverkehrs GmbH.
 The Federal Ministry of Finance acts as a shareholder towards third parties by exercising shareholder rights at the annual shareholders’ meetings of the various entities (stock companies or limited liability companies).